 body does not produce enough insulin or the body’s cells ignore the insulin available.
 This leads to high levels of glucose or sugar in the blood, which leads to diabetes-related

 complications.
 People born with Type 1 diabetes can manage the disease with insulin therapy and other treatments.
 The primary treatment for people who develop Type 2 diabetes is losing weight,

 exercise and diet.

 The danger of diabetes

-Before people develop Type 2 diabetes, they almost always have pre-diabetes, a condition characterized by blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.
-Experts estimate that 57 million Americans have prediabetes -- and many don't even know it.
-Dr Jampolis, physician nutritionist and disease prevention specialist, says prediabetes is of particular concern with children.
+diabetes.
+Experts estimate that 57 million Americans have prediabetes — and many don’t even know it.
+Dr Jampolis, physician nutritionist and disease prevention specialist, says prediabetes

 Many complications arise from diabetes, including heart disease, blindness, kidney problems, vascular disease, nerve damage and even depression.
 Left untreated, diabetes can be life-threatening.